| I recommend spending at the most 2 days in Córdoba.

 It's located on calle Santa Ana just behind the church and

+the tourist office.
 For dining and nightlife Granada has plenty to offer.
 Calle

 Elvira is famous for it's weekend nightlife.
 Just